pudly/schmopera-hugo/content/articles/aria-guide-pace-pace.md

 </figure>

 Things are picking up here **(11)**, both tempo- and drama-wise.
-Musically, your role becomes a bit of accompaniment here, like a descant around the aria's motif that pokes out in the orchestra (you can see the first one happening while you're holding "pace", for example.
+Musically, your role becomes a bit of accompaniment here, like a descant around the operas's motif that pokes out in the orchestra (you can see the first one happening while you're holding "pace", for example).
 This doesn't mean you shouldn't sing this properly, but it's almost like Leonora is getting swept away by something larger than her, as though she's singing to something else's tune.
 Basically, don't drag; let the orchestra lead the show for a few bars.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1629426556/media/2021/08/AriaGuide_Pace_p4_annotated_cropped_2_jysonz.jpg){{% /md %}}